Certified Training with Branch-and-Bound for Lyapunov-stable Neural Control: Methodology

-where $\sigma(\cdot)$ is ReLU, $\eps$ is small value for ideally achieving \eqref{eq:goal} with a margin, as $ \ol{g}(\ul{\rvx},\ol{\rvx})\leq-\eps$ and $ \ol{g}^{A}(\ul{\rvx},\ol{\rvx})\leq-\eps$, $\lambda$ is a coefficient used to for assigning a weight to the PGD term, and $L_{\text{extra}}$ is an extra loss term which can be used to control additional properties of the model. \iclradd{After the training, the desired properties as \eqref{eq:goal} are verified by a formal verifier such as \abcr with larger-scale branch-and-bound, and thus the soundness of the trained models can be guaranteed as long as the verification succeeds at test time.}
+\paragraph{Overall training objective.} Overall, we optimize for the following loss function: $\eps$ is small value for ideally eliminating the violation with a margin, $\lambda$ is a coefficient for weighting the PGD term, and $L_{\text{extra}}$ is an extra loss term for controlling additional properties as discussed in \Cref{sec:model_lyap}.
+We monitor training convergence by tracking the proportion of verified subregions in $\sD$ (i.e., those with $\ol{g}(\ul{\rvx}^{(k)}, \ol{\rvx}^{(k)}) \leq 0$).
+After the training, we use \abcrown to verify \eqref{eq:goal}, and thus the soundness of the trained models is guaranteed as long as the final verification succeeds.
+It is worth noting that CT-BaB is generally formulated, as $g(\cdot)$ can potentially model other properties from various applications, but we focus on Lyapunov asymptotic stability in this work.

-We have formulated our general training framework in this section, and we will instantiate our training framework on the particular task of learning Lyapunov-stable neural controllers in \Cref{sec:model_lyap}.